 While this dresser could have easily been painted using a brush, it just wasn’t going to give me the factory finish I was after.
 You know I love my HomeRight Finish Max.
 It truly is your best friend when it comes to getting into crevices and details, and for painting chairs (my least favorite thing to paint – ugh).
 Who like to mess with drips and runs in ornate carvings?

-To get started, I prepped the dresser by wiping it down after sanding, and taping off the parts that I wanted to remain original wood.
+First, I prep the dresser by wiping it down after sanding, and taping off the parts that I want to remain original wood.

 In order to achieve that solid factory finish, I used a base coat of Kilz, thinned to directions, to prevent stains from coming through and to help give the paint tooth.
 Always start your sprayer off your project and then continue the spray flow off of the other side.
 Check your tip occasionally for build up and wipe clean with a damp cloth.

 Once the base coat of Kilz had cured, I sprayed two coats of this gorgeous blue called Deep Arctic Night by Glidden, also slightly thinned.
 It is best to slightly overlap spray layers to get a solid coating.

-I would normally have used Spray Shelter to keep debris off my project piece, but this credenza is HUGE (over 72″ long) and wouldn’t fit.
-Once my painting was done, I used my Rapid Clean Kit to clean my sprayer and let the paint cure.
+I would normally have used spray shelter to keep debris off my project piece, but this credenza is HUGE (over 72″ long) and wouldn’t fit.
+Once done painting, I use my Rapid Clean Kit to clean my sprayer and let the paint cure.
 At this point, you could add a topcoat for added protection, like a satin or semi-gloss poly, if you desire.
 If you’re after an aged finish with distressing, you could also use a furniture wax.

 Notice the lack of overspray.
 See how much of the paint hit the cardboard after 3 coats?